Encapsulation (computer programming): Meaning

 Some programming language researchers and academics use the first meaning alone or in combination with the second as a distinguishing feature of object-oriented programming, while some programming languages that provide lexical closures view encapsulation as a feature of the language orthogonal to object orientation.

-The second definition is motivated by the fact that in many object-oriented languages, and other related fields, the components are not hidden automatically and this can be overridden; thus, information hiding is defined as a separate notion by those who prefer the second definition.
+The second definition reflects that in many object-oriented languages, and other related fields, the components are not hidden automatically and this can be overridden.
+Thus, information hiding is defined as a separate notion by those who prefer the second definition.

 The features of encapsulation are supported using classes in most object-oriented languages, although other alternatives also exist.

+Encapsulation may also refer to containing a repetitive or complex process in a single unit to be invoked.
+Object-oriented programming facilitate this at both the method and class levels.
+This definition is also applicable to procedural programming.

 Encapsulation and inheritance

 The authors of Design Patterns discuss the tension between inheritance and encapsulation at length and state that in their experience, designers overuse inheritance.
 They claim that inheritance often breaks encapsulation, given that inheritance exposes a subclass to the details of its parent's implementation.
 As described by the yo-yo problem, overuse of inheritance and therefore encapsulation, can become too complicated and hard to debug.